Notable People

 It did more than work.
 It changed the scale of his reputation.

-The achievement was not simply that he held an important job.
+The achievement was larger than holding a major job.
 Plenty of talented designers have taken big appointments.
 Jacobs mattered because he kept his cultural restlessness legible inside a house associated with heritage, leather goods, and global prestige.
 He proved that a designer rooted in New York volatility could function at the center of French luxury without becoming bland.

-That matters in retrospect because it confirmed what the earlier work had implied: Jacobs was not just a scene-maker.
-He could build continuity without losing nerve.
+That matters in retrospect because it confirmed what the earlier work had implied: Jacobs could build continuity without losing nerve.

 His staying power comes from refusing to freeze himself in one era